Awards and Support

-The applicant must be registered as a full-time or part-time student in the MHA program.
+The applicant must have received an offer of admission into the full- or part-time MHA program at the Telfer School of Management.
 Candidates will be judged on the basis of their achievements and leadership skills, and previous experience as evidenced in their application for the MHA program.

 1 scholarship of $3,000

-The applicant must be registered as a full or part-time student (Canadian citizen or permanent resident) in the MHA program at the Telfer School of Management at the University of Ottawa; demonstrate a financial need, as determined by the Financial Aid and Awards Service of the University of Ottawa and possess a strong management and leadership potential as shown in undergraduate CGPA, GMAT and relevant work experience.
-The applicant must complete the scholarship application through their uoZone.
+The applicant must be registered as a full or part-time student (Canadian citizen or permanent resident) in the MHA program at the Telfer School of Management at the University of Ottawa; be a resident of Ontario; demonstrate a financial need, as determined by the Financial Aid and Awards Service of the University of Ottawa and possess a strong management and leadership potential as shown in undergraduate CGPA, GMAT and relevant work experience.

 1 scholarship of $2,500

-MHA students with financial need that demonstrate leadership potential and academic excellence.
-Candidates must submit with their application a c.v., a letter of motivation and a written brief on a topic selected by the review committee.
-The applicant must complete the scholarship application through their uoZone.
+Full or part-time students admitted to the MHA program of the University of Ottawa that demonstrate leadership potential and academic excellence.
+Candidates must be Ontario residents and demonstrate financial need.
+Online application must be submitted with their C.V., a letter of motivation and a written brief on a topic selected by the review committee.

 Scholarships and Awards: MHA students get noticed